-Master of Business Administration
+Master of Business Administration Information Technology Management Specialization

-Dr. Donna Marion, Chair
+Mr. John Cuendet, Chair

-The business department incorporates the business and criminal justice majors with respective concentrations.
+The business department incorporates the business major with respective concentrations.
 The biblically integrated academic curriculum prepares students for a variety of job opportunities in both Christian organizations and secular business and/or graduate school by developing their intellectual capacity, leadership abilities, spiritual lives, and attitude of service.